 Portages: N

 It would have been possible to finish our trip on day three.
 But I’m glad we didn’t.
-We left our campsite just after 10:30am onto Peskawa’s windy waters.
-After about 30 minutes of hard paddling, we reached the one and only portage of the day.
+We left our campsite just after 10:30am onto Peskawa’s windy waters (very choppy!).
+After about 30 minutes of hard paddling, we reached the only portage of the day.
 Portage N is actually two separate portages that pass by Site 38.
 We also found a pair of iconic red chars not too far from Poison Ivy Falls.
 After about 30 minutes, we were back onto Peskowesk and ready to paddle to our next campsite.

 Similar to Peskawa, Peskowesk decided to show us some wind and swells.
-There’s nothing overly technical about paddling in Keji backcountry, but windy conditions require some canoeing skills.
-We paddled by the island Site 32 that looked quite nice—next time!
+There’s nothing overly technical about paddling in Keji backcountry, but windy conditions require some paddling technique (and a bit of muscle).
+We paddled by the island Site 32 that looked quite nice — next time!
 After about 1.5 hours, we reached our third and final campsite.

 Site 31 is nicely maintained and has the same features as other Keji backcountry campgrounds.
 We found two tent pads, an outhouse toilet, fire pit, and picnic table.
-Unfortunately, the pulley bear hang was broken, so we strung our food up a tree.
-Swimming at Site 31 was excellent with a steep drop off.
-We enjoyed it more than Site 41.
+The pulley bear hang was broken, so we strung our food up a tree.
+Swimming at Site 31 was excellent — with a steep drop off!
+We enjoyed swimming here more than at Site 41.

-Read more: 3-Day Milk River Canoe Trip in Alberta—The Ultimate Guide
+Read next: 3-Day Milk River Canoe Trip in Alberta—The Ultimate Guide

 Distance: 10 km